coderofsalvation/coderofsalvation.github.io/_posts/2015-04-12-open-api-specs-vs-patent-intellectual-property-schizophrenia.md

 So in the future we'll have a myriad of usable api specs online, because all the companies want to make their API highly adoptable.
 Oh wait, its already [happening](http://apicommons.org/)!

-# How does the traditional businesman(ager) deal with this?
+# How does the traditional businessman(ager) deal with this?

 <img src="https://media4.giphy.com/media/UuIpr1iwXkRgY/200.gif" style="width:200px"/>